AcademySoftwareFoundation/OpenColorIO/docs/guides/contributing/documentation_guidelines.rst

 ******

 The vuepress theme that we've migrated to has some quirks to its design.
-For example it only allows two nested table of contents (TOC).
+For example, it only allows two nested table of contents (TOC).
 So things have to be organized in a slightly different way than other sphinx projects.

 The root-level `toc_redirect.rst` points to where to find the different section